robinrodricks/FluentFTP/README.md

 ### File Transfer

+High-level API:

 - **Upload**() - Uploads a Stream or byte[] to the server.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it uploads data in chunks of 65KB.

 - **Download**() - Downloads a file from the server to a Stream or byte[].
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it downloads data in chunks of 65KB.

 - **UploadFile**() - Uploads a file from the local file system to the server.
 Use `FtpExists.Append` to append to a file.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it uploads data in chunks of 65KB.
-Optionally verifies the hash of a file & retries transfer if hash mismatches (enabled using `FtpVerify.Checksum | FtpVerify.Retry/Delete/Throw` flags)
+Optionally verifies the hash of a file & retries transfer if hash mismatches (enabled using `FtpVerify` flags).

 - **DownloadFile**() - Downloads a file from the server to the local file system.
 Returns true if succeeded, false if failed or file does not exist.
 Exceptions are thrown for critical errors.
 Supports very large files since it downloads data in chunks of 65KB.
 Local directories are created if they do not exist.
-Optionally verifies the hash of a file & retries transfer if hash mismatches (enabled using `FtpVerify.Checksum | FtpVerify.Retry/Delete/Throw` flags)
+Optionally verifies the hash of a file & retries transfer if hash mismatches (enabled using `FtpVerify` flags).

 - **UploadFiles**() - Uploads multiple files from the local file system to a single folder on the server.
 Returns the number of files uploaded.
 Skipped files are not counted.
 User-defined error handling for exceptions during file upload (ignore/abort/throw).
-Prefer using this method over calling `UploadFile()` multiple times, as this method performs a single `GetListing()` to check for file existance.
+Optionally verifies the hash of a file & retries transfer if hash mismatches (enabled using `FtpVerify` flags).
+Faster than calling `UploadFile()` multiple times.

 - **DownloadFiles**() - Downloads multiple files from server to a single directory on the local file system.
 Returns the number of files downloaded.
 Skipped files are not counted.
 User-defined error handling for exceptions during file download (ignore/abort/throw).
-All exceptions during file download are absorbed internally.
+Optionally verifies the hash of a file & retries transfer if hash mismatches (enabled using `FtpVerify` flags).

+Low-level API:

 - **OpenRead**() - *(Prefer using `Download()` for downloading to a `Stream` or `byte[]`)* Open a stream to the specified file for reading.
 Returns a [standard `Stream`](#stream-handling).
 Please call `GetReply()` after you have successfully transfered the file to read the "OK" command sent by the server and prevent stale data on the socket.